-The palace where once lived Gaspar de Paiva, first governor of the Belém Tower in the 16th century, now houses one of the city's most beautiful hotels.
+The residence of the first governor of the Belém Tower, Gaspar de Paiva, in the sixteenth century now houses one of Lisbon’s most luxurious hotels.